 OCEAN VIEWS PHOTO CONTEST Closed

 Questions?
 Email: Oceans@naturesbestphotography.com

 Uploading photos online

-Prepare your images: Save copies of your photographs as low-resolution ".jpg" image files no larger than 500K at 72 ppi -- the size will vary.
-Set image size to approximately 720 to 1000 pixels on the longest side.
+Prepare your images: Save copies of your photographs as low-resolution ".jpg" image files no larger than 500K at 72 ppi.
+The size will vary, it could be approximately 1000 pixels on the longest side.